Barry Pittendrigh: Research and work

 Pittendrigh has used Drosophila melanogaster as a model system to understand how organisms respond to dietary factors or drugs, or evolve resistance to xenobiotics such as pesticides.
 Most notably his research has used genomic, transcriptomic, and proteomic approaches to understand the evolution of resistance to pesticides.
-His later work in this area has been focused on the role of microRNAs in the evolution of pesticide resistance.
+He was the lead author on the White Paper that was funded by NIH for the sequencing of the body louse genome.